ali-rantakari/icalBuddy/faq.markdown

 You can use the `-b` (or `--bullet`) argument to change the normal bullet point value (`"* "` by default) and `-ab` (or `--alertBullet`) to change the alert bullet point value (`"! "` by default, used for tasks that are late from their due date.)
 Also note that you can change indenting for non-bulleted lines with the `-i` (or `--indent`) argument.
 See [the manual page][manpageonline] for more info.

+### Q: Newlines (`"\n"`) and/or other escape sequences I'm adding to argument values don't seem to be interpreted correctly.
+How do I fix this?

+icalBuddy doesn't interpret escape sequences such as `\n` in the argument values.
+In the (I assume most common) case of the newline, you simply need to input an *actual newline* into the argument value, like this:

+    icalBuddy -b "
+    - " <other_arguments>

 ### Q: How can I keep all (or some) event/task properties on the same line?

 You can use the `-ps` (or `--propertySeparators`) argument to specify the strings to use between the properties that get printed out.
 An example: